manassaloi/manassaloi.github.io/_posts/2018-03-30-how-i-became-pm.markdown

 **Learnings:**

 * I realised how much I loved working for a fast paced startup which was in hyper scaling mode.
 There was no bureaucracy.
-You did not have to please your manager and could just go out and do your own stuff
+You did not have to please your manager and could just go out and do your own stuff.

 * I never felt like a lowly paid intern.
 I was hustling in the North East, trying to figure out a way to grow RedBus there.
 I studied the travel industry in and out.
-I also wrote a blog post here: [**How is Redbus.in innovative if it’s just a normal bus ticket booking site?](https://www.quora.com/How-is-Redbus-in-innovative-if-it%E2%80%99s-just-a-normal-bus-ticket-booking-site/answer/Manas-J-Saloi)**

 * In the 3 months I was with Redbus I helped double their partners in the North East.
 Even then I was looking at unique ways I could be valuable for a corporation.
 Being from the North East helped.
 I realized that if everything fails in my life, I could still become a city manager for some startup in Guwahati.
-I got solid recommendations and learnt a lot, something I could never had done at a big corporation
+I got solid recommendations and learnt a lot, something I could never had done at a big corporation.

 * I Learnt a lot about how culture is important for a startup.
 At RedBus, Phani (the CEO) used to send Happy Birthday mails to employees.
 My manager Subhobrata did his best to let me have the freedom to do what I wanted.
 Even if I was just there just for 3 months, I felt like I was part of the company.
-People were quick to praise your work and make you feel important
+People were quick to praise your work and make you feel important.

 **NGOSphere**